Swimhiking

 Swimhiking is a recreation activity which combines hiking and outdoor swimming.
 It has been conceived by Peter Hayes while hiking in the Lake District of England.
-When hiking and you arrive at a lake, you change into a swimming costume and put your clothes in a waterproof rucksack and you swim across the lake.
+When hiking and you arrive at a lake, you change into a swimming costume and put your clothes in a waterproof rucksack and swim across the lake.
 On the other side you change back into your hiking gear and continue hiking.